Spec2VolCAMU-Net: A Spectrogram-to-Volume Model for EEG-to-fMRI Reconstruction based on Multi-directional Time-Frequency Convolutional Attention Encoder and Vision-Mamba U-Net: Introduction

 Recent advancements have leveraged deep learning to tackle this complex mapping task, requiring a comprehensive spatiotemporal feature extraction from EEG spectrograms and the synthesis of high-resolution fMRI volumes.
 Liu and Sajda pioneered the concept of "neural transcoding" using coupled Convolutional Neural Networks (CNNs) to map between EEG and fMRI without explicit physiological priors \cite{liu2019convolutional}, demonstrating feasibility on simulated data, yet their single-scale convolutions cannot capture discriminative cross-channel, cross-frequency patterns, leaving the model vulnerable to noise and acquisition differences, making its lacking robustness to noise and acquisition differences in real scenarios, and the lack of validation on real EEG-fMRI datasets raises concerns about its practical applicability.
 Later, Calhas et al. investigated autoencoders and Generative Adversarial Networks (GANs), later proposing models incorporating topographical attention mechanisms and Fourier features to explicitly model relationships between EEG electrodes, significantly improving synthesis performance \cite{calhas2022eeg}.
 However, the random Fourier encoding still entangles temporal and frequency cues, and its multi-branch architecture and random Fourier features lead to a huge hyperparameter space, requiring expensive Bayesian or grid search \cite{zhu2024surface,guo2023adaptive}; More recently, transformer \cite{vaswani2017attention}-based architectures have been introduced, such as the Neural Transcoding Vision Transformer (NT-ViT) \cite{lanzino2024nt} by Lanzino et al., which utilizes a domain-matching module to align latent representations across modalities.
 However, this kind of Transformer-based model has a surge in computational complexity when the patch size is reduced or the number of layers is increased \cite{dosovitskiy2020image, pan2022edgevits}, and the author also clearly pointed out that the output can only be used as an "approximation of fMRI" rather than a substitute; Roos et al. proposed E2fNet \cite{roos2025brainwaves}, a U-Net-inspired CNN architecture demonstrating robust performance, particularly in structural similarity, but it still suffers from the limitations of CNNs, such as limited long-range dependencies and high computational costs.
 Besides, Roos et al. also proposed E2fGAN \cite{roos2025brainwaves}, a GAN-based model \cite{goodfellow2014generative} that generates fMRI volumes from EEG spectrograms.
 However, GANs are known for their training instability and mode collapse \cite{goodfellow2014generative, salimans2016improved, mescheder2018training}, leading to suboptimal performance in some cases.
+More recently, some deep learning approaches have explicitly incorporated the time-series nature of the data.
+For instance, NeuroBOLT, a multi-dimensional transformer-based framework, translates raw EEG time series to fMRI time series by learning representations across temporal, spatial, and spectral domains, enabling more generalized models \cite{li2024neurobolt}.
+Another work by Li et al. proposed a novel architecture using a Sinusoidal Representation Network (SIREN) to predict fMRI signals directly from multi-channel EEG without explicit feature engineering, focusing on learning frequency information implicitly \cite{li2024leveraging}.